Authored by the expert who managed and guided the team behind the Italy Property Pack

 Yes, the analysis of Rome's property market is included in our pack

-In this article, we break down the current housing prices in Rome and share our forecasts for the years ahead.
+In this article, we cover current housing prices in Rome, recent trends, neighborhood comparisons, and our best forecasts for 2026, the next five years, and the decade ahead.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Rome.